5 Ways To Comfort Kids Who Have A Fear Of Ghosts

 You Can’t Cheat (The Conversation About) Death

 The topic will come up again and again — especially when there’s a death in the family — because this topic is as mysterious and terrifying for kids as it is for your middle-aged brain.
-First step is to tailor the message to their age.
-Often parents sidestep the question by saying the deceased “went away” or “went to sleep for awhile.”
-That can actually increase a kids’ anxiety because they’ll ask follow-up questions like “When are they coming back?” or “What happens if I just never go to sleep?”
+The first step is to tailor the message to their age.
+Often parents sidestep the question by saying the deceased “went away” or “went to sleep for a while.”
+That can actually increase a kid’s anxiety because they’ll ask follow-up questions like, “When are they coming back?” or “What happens if I just never go to sleep?”

 Younger kids may not understand the idea of permanence, so if you’re talking to a 3-year-old, try making the example concrete without talking about the great beyond.
 Like flowers — when they die they don’t need water or sunshine anymore, they just go back to the dirt.
 Same with grandma.

 With older kids, they want to know what’s going to happen to you.
-“Most times when kids are asking about death, they want to understand that they’re going to be protected and safe, and even if their parents die it doesn’t mean that they’re going to be alone,” says Kerr.
-Just don’t promise things like you’ll be a cooler ghost dad.
+“Most times when kids are asking about death, they want to understand that they’re going to be protected and safe, and that even if their parents die it doesn’t mean that they’re going to be alone,” says Kerr.